Why is diabetes a risk to your feet?

 If you walk barefoot you risk injuring your feet by stubbing your toes and standing on sharp objects which can damage the skin.

-Check your shoes
+Check your footwear

 Check the bottom of your shoes before putting them on to make sure that nothing sharp such as a pin, nail or glass has pierced the outer sole.
-Also, run your hand inside each shoe to check that no small objects such as small stones have fallen in.
+Also, run your hand inside each shoe to check that no small objects, such as small stones, have fallen in.
+Any objects that are inside your footwear or have pierced the outer sole can put your feet at risk of injury.

-Prescription shoes
+Prescription footwear

-If you have been supplied with shoes, they will have been made to a prescription.
-You should follow the instructions your podiatrist or orthotist (the person who prescribed or designed your shoes) gives you.
+If you have been supplied with footwear, it will have been made to a prescription.
+You should follow the instructions your podiatrist or orthotist (the person who prescribed or designed your footwear) gives you.
 These should be the only shoes you wear.
-Shoes will normally be prescribed with insoles.
-These are an important part of your shoes and you should only remove them if your orthotist or podiatrist advises you to.
-Whoever provided your shoes will advise you about any repairs or alterations to make sure that they will match your prescription.
-Prescription footwear and insoles can reduce the risk of ulcers but cannot remove the risk altogether.
+Footwear will normally be prescribed with insoles.
+These are an important part of your prescription, and you should only remove them if your orthotist or podiatrist advises you to.
+Whoever provided your shoes will advise you about any repairs to make sure they will match your prescription.

-Hard skins and corns
+Hard skin and corns

 Do not try to remove hard skin or corns yourself.
 Your podiatrist will provide treatment and advice where necessary.

-Over-the-counter corn remedies
+Over-the-counter foot remedies

 Avoid high or low temperatures